asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Configuration-Sections-and-Relationships.md

 * They cannot share the same IP+port or IP+protocol combination.
 That is, each transport that binds to the same IP as another must use a different port or protocol.
 * PJSIP does not allow multiple TCP or TLS transports of the same IP version (IPv4 or IPv6).

-/// info|Reloading Config
+/// note | Reloading Config
 Configuration for transport type sections can't be reloaded during run-time unless their `allow_reload` option is set to `yes`
 ///

 EXAMPLE BASIC CONFIGURATION